 Amber Sherlock is a news presenter for the Nine Network, working on a variety of programs including TODAY, Weekend TODAY, Early Morning News, 11am News and evening updates.
 Amber has been a Miracle Babies Foundation Ambassador since November 2010.
 She is always ready to lend her support at events such as our Miracle Moon Walk and shared her personal story with guests at the 2011 Annual Ball.
 "I became involved with Miracle Babies after having my first baby at 34 weeks.
 She spent over three weeks in a special care nursery.
 It was a roller coaster journey which you can never prepare for.
 I jumped at the chance to become an Ambassador for Miracle Babies, having been through the experience first hand.
 They provide an invaluable resource and support service for mums and families of premature babies, and only wish I had known about them earlier!"

 National Accounts Manager

-Robyn brings to Miracle Babies many years of accounts and volunteering experience.
-Robyn has been with Miracle Babies since 2010 and is Mum to her Heart child Olivia who was born at 37 weeks with a congenital heart defect Tetralogy of Fallot.
-Olivia's heart defect was corrected after undergoing two open heart surgeries.
+Robyn has been with Miracle Babies since 2010 and has many years of accounting and volunteering experience .
+She is Mum to her Heart child Olivia who was born at 37 weeks with a congenital heart defect Tetralogy of Fallot, which was repaired with surgeries.